claudioperez/FEDEASdoc/docs/examples/lim_evol.md

 The function `plot_evol` is used in these examples to produce a figure with two plots.
 The plot on the left shows the normalized stress vectors $y_k$ (also `Y_lim(:,k)`) that correspond to points in the normalized resultant plot on the right.
 It should be noted, however, that the stress distribution corresponding to the *current* stress distribution is not shown.

-Examples are executed through the following script:
+Examples are executed using the following Matlab script:

 <script src="https://gist.github.com/claudioperez/c6e9c9f108fe3706ef18aecd6984444a.js?file=surf_ex_2.m"></script>

 ```{include=surf_ex_2.m .matlab}
 ```

 ### Example 1 - Path O-A-B-O' (`LoadOpt=3`)